daizeng1984/dotfiles/README.md

 ```
 ## Key Mapping

+On Mac, use Karabiner-Element!
-On Linux, you need to disable gnome terminal's [F10 key bindings](https://ubuntu-tutorials.com/2007/07/16/disabling-the-f10-key-menu-accelerators-in-gnome-terminal/), disable Capslock in `TweakTool`.
+On Linux, first you need to disable gnome terminal's [F10 key bindings](https://ubuntu-tutorials.com/2007/07/16/disabling-the-f10-key-menu-accelerators-in-gnome-terminal/), and disable Capslock in `TweakTool` or `xmodmap -e 'clear Lock'`.
+Then remap capslock to F10 by installing xcape in your conda environment as `conda install -c daizeng1984 xcape`.
+In your startup script you should run `killall xcape` and then `xcape -e '#66=#76'`.

 ## Better Vim
 To install Language Support in Neovim run